False Vacuum Decay in Flat-Band Ferromagnets: Role of Quantum Geometry and Chiral Edge States

 When the ratio $T_c/(\stiff m_0^2)$ is small, $T_G$ is close to $T_c$, in which case mean-field behavior can be observed over a wide temperature regime.
 Crucially, a large quantum metric increases the spin stiffness $\stiff$, thus controlling quantum fluctuations and lowering the reduced Ginzburg temperature $t_G$.
-As a concrete example, we estimate the reduced Ginzburg temperature for twisted MoTe$_2$ and find it to be small $t_G \sim \mathcal{O}(10^{-2} - 10^{-4})$, justifying our mean-field treatment (see Appendix~\ref{app:MoTe2} for details).
+As a concrete example, we estimate the reduced Ginzburg temperature for twisted MoTe$_2$ and find it to be small $t_G \sim \mathcal{O}(10^{-2} - 10^{-4})$, justifying our mean-field treatment (see End Matter Fig.~\ref{fig:GinzburgTemperatureMoTe2}).

-\textbf{{Chiral edge mode contribution to surface tension.---}}In topologically non-trivial bands, incompressible quantum anomalous Hall states can form at special fillings $\nu\in\{1, \; \frac{2}{3},\;\dots\}$ by spin (and valley) polarization~\cite{Ghaemi2012, Bultinck2020, Repellin2020Ferro, Wu2020_QuantumGeometry, Li2021Spontaneous, devakulMagicTwistedTransition2021, Crepel2023FlatBandFerro, kang2024quantumgeometricboundsaturated, chen2025quantumgeometricdipoletopologicalboost}.
+\textbf{{Chiral edge mode contribution to surface tension.---}}In topologically non-trivial bands, incompressible quantum anomalous Hall states can form at special fillings $\nu\in\{1, \; \frac{2}{3},\;\dots\}$ by spin (and valley) polarization~\cite{Ghaemi2012, Bultinck2020, Repellin2020Ferro, Wu2020_QuantumGeometry,Li2021Spontaneous, devakulMagicTwistedTransition2021, Crepel2023FlatBandFerro, kang2024quantumgeometricboundsaturated,chen2025quantumgeometricdipoletopologicalboost}.
 The transition between a spin-unpolarized chiral metal and a spin-polarized quantum Hall state is generically expected to be of first order, limiting a controlled Landau-Ginzburg approach.
-However, we can nonetheless derive universal predictions arising from the gapless chiral edge modes that are enforced between domain walls of quantum Hall states of opposite chirality (see Fig.~\ref{fig:chiral}a).
+However, we can nonetheless derive universal predictions arising from the gapless chiral edge modes that are enforced between domain walls of quantum Hall states of opposite chirality (see Fig.~\ref{fig:chiral}a)~\cite{Qiu2025}.
 At temperatures $k_BT \ll \Delta$ below the quantum Hall gap $\Delta$, the free energy of the theory depends sensitively on the edge modes.
 Consistent with expectations from conformal field theory~\cite{Bloete1986}, we find that they contribute a term

 where $c$ is the central charge of the gapless edge-modes localized at the domain wall and $v$ is their velocity, see also Ref.~\cite{Shavit_2022}.
 Since there are two chiral edge modes per domain wall, we have $c=1$.